 Anna Dillon and Bee Thomas are not opening this year but Anna plans to exhibit here again in 2019.
 She painted the landscape at the top of the page.

 It was wonderful to welcome about 600 people over five afternoons - thank you to all.

-Seven artists exhibited: Anna Dillon, Bee Thomas, Susanna Brunskill, Lin Kerr, Ken Messer, Helen J Young and Jane Vallings.There was original work in oils, watercolours and mixed media on sale, plus prints, hand bound books and cards.
+Seven artists exhibited: Anna Dillon, Bee Thomas, Susanna Brunskill, Lin Kerr, Ken Messer, Helen J Young and Jane Vallings.There was original work in oils, watercolours and mixed media on sale as well as cards.